-The Agriculture, Food, and Natural Resources (AFNR) Career Cluster focuses on the essential elements of life food, water, land, and air.
-This career cluster includes a diverse spectrum of occupations, ranging from farmer, rancher, and veterinarian to geologist, land conservationist, and florist.
-It also includes non-traditional agricultural occupations like wind energy, solar energy, and oil and gas production.
+The Agriculture, Food, and Natural Resources (AFNR) career cluster focuses on the essential elements of life, food, water, land, and air.
+This career cluster includes occupations, ranging from farmer, rancher, and veterinarian to geologist, land conservationist, and florist.

-Animal Science Statewide Program of Study
+Statewide Program of Study: Animal Science

-The Animal Science program of study focuses on the science, research, and business of animals and other living organisms.
-It teaches CTE learners how to apply biology and life science to real-world life processes of animals and wildlife, either in laboratories or in the field, which could include a veterinary office, a farm or ranch, or any outdoor area harboring animal life.
-Students may also research and analyze the growth and destruction of species and research or diagnose diseases and injuries of animals.
+The Animal Science program of study focuses on occupational and educational opportunities associated with the science, research, and business of animals and other living organisms.
+This program of study includes applying biology and life science to real-world life processes of animals and wildlife, either in laboratories or in the field, which could include a veterinary office, a farm or ranch, or any outdoor area harbori ng animal life.
+Students will research and analyze the growth and destruction of species and research or diagnose diseases and injuries of animals.

-• Principles of Agriculture, Food, and Natural Resources
+Grade 9 Principles of Agriculture, Food, and Natural Resources